onehr/crust/README.md

         return arr[len-1];
 }
 ```
-This is actually an unit test, it can test every function works correctly,
+This file can test every function works correctly,
 if everything goes fine, this program should retrun `arr[99]` which should be 99,
 if there's something wrong, it will return 1,
 which is `EXIT_FAILURE`.